-Despite the installation of four detention facilities upstream on Fry Ditch No. 2, overbank flooding has continued to threaten properties and structures in the floodway and 100-year floodplain of RLA #35.
-Since homeowners in the area have rejected both 100-year and 10-year channelization through Bridle Trails Estates, acquisition or floodproofing are the most cost-effective remaining options for all 16 structures, and especially for the 11 properties in the floodway.
+Despite the installation of upstream development detention facilities on Hager Creek, overbank flooding has continued to threaten properties and structures in the floodway and 100-year floodplain of RLA #49.
+Both remaining properties have rejected offers for voluntary acquisition by the City.
+Acquisition and/or floodproofing are the most cost-effective remaining options for the two structures, especially for the property in the floodway.

 Homeowners are encouraged to maintain flood insurance.
 The City of Tulsa is a Community Rating System (CRS) Class II Community, so all homeowners qualify for up to a 40% discount on their flood insurance premiums.
 Homeowners are also encouraged to undertake individual mitigation measures to reduce their risk of overland flow and overbank flooding.
-The City of Tulsa is ready to assist in this effort with advice.
+The City of Tulsa is ready to assist in this effort with professional advice.